EGI-Federation/documentation/content/en/providers/check-in/sp/_index.md

 #### Setting one or more Redirection URIs

-The Redirection URI(s) that you set when creating/editing your client determine where the EGI Check-in OIDC Provider sends responses to your authentication requests.
+The Redirection URI(s) that you set when creating/editing your client determine where the EGI Check-in OpenID Provider sends responses to your authentication requests.
 Note that the Redirection URI MUST use the `https` scheme; the use of `http` Redirection URIs is only allowed in the development environment.